GregorieHaynes/GregorieHaynes/README.md

 # 🧠 IT Portfolio – Gregorie Haynes

 Welcome to my professional IT portfolio.
-This repository showcases hands-on labs and projects in virtualized enterprise environments.
-The goal is to demonstrate my applied skills in system administration, networking, and IT support through scenario-driven labs.
+This repository showcases hands on labs and projects in virtualized enterprise environments.
+The goal is to demonstrate my applied skills in system administration, networking, and IT support through scenario driven labs.

 ---